Military history of Vietnam: Modern period

 The Vietnamese border raids in Thailand were a Vietnamese attempt to stop the Khmer Rouge from using Thailand as a base when fighting against Vietnam and the Vietnamese-friendly regime in Pnomh Penh.
-This nearly led to a war, as Vietnamese troops often penetrated into Thai territory, chasing Khmer Rouge guerrillas.
-This often resulted in clashes between Vietnamese and Thai forces.
+Vietnamese troops chased the Khmer Rouge guerrillas and frequently made minor incursions into Thai territory.
+This resulted in clashes between Vietnamese and Thai forces.
 However, this never led to a war.